Will Eisner’s personal account of the birth of the Golden Age of comics.

-So I’m kicking off Will Eisner Week with one of my personal favorites written and drawn by Will Eisner: The Dreamer
+So I’m kicking off Will Eisner Week with one of my person favorite written and drawn by Will Eisner.
+The Dreamer

-The Dreamer is a biographical account of the birth of the comic book industry from Eisner’s own point of view.
+The Dreamer is a biographical account on the birth of the comic book industry from Eisner’s own point of view.
 It’s an extremely insightful look at where it all began.

 Eisner really showed what it was like in those early days.
 And Eisner included a lot of people he actually he actually worked with.
 Such greats as Bob Kane, Lou Fine, and even Jack Kirby.
 Of course in this story, Eisner decided to change the names, but the stories are true none the less.

 Eisner even included the lawsuit from DC Comics about the Golden Age Wonder Man being a complete copy of Superman.
 This was one of the major plot points of the book.